Schools & Divisions

 2. Applicants must complete the Dental Hygiene Application online.
 Applications are available online at https://www.iun.edu/dental/dental-hygiene-application.htm.
 All applications must be submitted no later than February 1 for entry into the class beginning in the fall semester of that year.
 A separate application must be submitted to each campus the student is interested in attending.

-- Official high school transcript
+• Official high school transcript

-- Official college and university transcripts (This includes transcripts to be sent for course work completed by February 1)
+• Official college and university transcripts (This includes transcripts to be sent for course work completed by February 1)

-- Dental Hygiene Application
+• Online Dental Hygiene Application

-- Proof of IU Northwest acceptance (if not currently attending an Indiana University campus)
+• Proof of IU Northwest acceptance (if not currently attending an Indiana University campus)

 In February, upon receipt of the dental hygiene application and other supporting materials, applicants are required to attend the Dental Hygiene Applicant Open House.
-The applicant will be notified of the Open House by mail during February.
+The applicant will be notified of the Open House by e-mail during February.